Answer Last Updated: Jul 17, 2023 Views: 10756

 - Browse or search for your article.

-If the library does not have the article you need, request a copy of the article using Interlibrary Loan (ILL).
+If the library does not have the article you need, and you can't find it through UMBrella, you can still request a copy of the article using Interlibrary Loan (ILL), you will just have to manually enter each piece of information (journal title, article title, etc).